cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 #### Restricted access

-In case when data is unavailable due to restricted access of a user that called the script, the output is as follows:
+When data is unavailable due to restricted access of a user that called the script, the output is as follows:

 <div class="notranslate">